How to Open a Salon: A Comprehensive 10 Step Guide to Get You Started

 4. Define your salon start-up costs

 Prior to mapping your accounts and getting financing, you’ll need to think about what, precisely, you need the money for.
-Here are some of the common salon start-up costs:
+Here are some of the common costs you should keep in mind when starting a salon:

 - Licenses and permits: You’ll be needing a business license and any permits that are required in your area.
 If you are planning to sell products, you will also need sellers’ permits.